Tally Ho (yacht)

 Tally Ho is a gaff-rigged cutter yacht designed by the artist and yacht designer Albert Strange.
 The 48 ft yacht was built at Shoreham-by-Sea, West Sussex in England and has previously carried the names Betty, Alciope, and Escape.

 It won the 1927 Fastnet Race, in 1968 was shipwrecked off the Pacific island of Manuae, and worked as a motor fishing vessel in Oregon, before being stored ashore in 2010.
 By 2017 the hull had nearly rotted away, and was in danger of being scrapped.
 Its owners, the Albert Strange Association, sold it to an English boatbuilder to be completely refit.
 Seven years later, in June 2024, with the restoration nearly complete, Tally Ho sailed in the open water of Port Townsend Bay.

 Description

 Albert Strange is best known for the canoe yawl with a double-ended or canoe-stern hull and the two masts of the yawl rig.
 However, Strange designed Tally Ho with a transom stern and a cutter rig, which was an unusual design for him.
+(Note: The rudder hangs on the transom itself; this allows a trim tab to be attached to the aft end of the rudder blade, an arrangement which is much less onerous on electric autopilots.)
 Originally named Betty, the boat was built in 1910 in Shoreham-by-Sea, West Sussex, England, by Stow & Son.
 The cutter is carvel-built, and has a long keel.
-Her rig comprises a gaff mainsail, three foresails (staysail, jib, & flying staysail), and a gaff topsail.
-The boat has a 4-cylinder Beta 88bhp auxiliary diesel engine which drives a four-bladed bronze folding propeller.
+Tally Hos rig comprises a gaff mainsail, three foresails (staysail, jib, and flying staysail), and a gaff topsail.
+An auxiliary 4-cylinder diesel engine drives a four-bladed bronze feathering propeller.